asprenger/rl-experiments/INSTALL_ROBOSCHOOL_OSX.md

-# Roboschool

-## Install Roboschool on OS X 10.11.6
+# Install Roboschool on OSX

-Install Ronoschool in a conda environment with Python 3.
+This are some instructions how to install Roboschool in a conda environment with Python 3 on OSX 10.11.6.
+The installation on OSX turned out to be difficult and only worked for me after patching the makefile and doing modifications to the source code.

+## Installation

 ### Create conda environment